alex-hhh/ActivityLog2/docs/session-df.md

 For more information about the critical-power, wprime and tau properties, see the implementation notes on [Critical Power](./critical-power.md)

-Properties can be accessed using the `get-property` method.
+Properties can be accessed using the `df-get-property` function.
 For example, this will return the session id for the session data:

     (df-get-property df 'session-id)